G-flat major: Characteristics

 Like F-sharp major, G-flat major is rarely chosen as the main key for orchestral works.
 It is more often used as a main key for piano works, such as the impromptus of Chopin and Schubert.
-It is the predominant key of Maurice Ravel's Introduction and Allegro for harp, flute, clarinet and string quartet.
+It is the predominant key of Maurice Ravel's Introduction and Allegro for harp, flute, clarinet and string quartet, and is also used in the second movement "Le Gibet" of Ravel's famous Gaspard de la nuit.

 A striking use of G-flat major can be found in the love duet "Tu l'as dit" that concludes the fourth act of Giacomo Meyerbeer's opera Les Huguenots.

 When writing works in all 24 major and minor keys, Alkan, Rachmaninoff, Scriabin, Shchedrin and Winding used G-flat major over F-sharp major.
 Muzio Clementi chose F-sharp in his set for the prelude, but G-flat for the final "Grande Exercice" which modulates through all the keys.

 Antonín Dvořák composed Humoresque No. 7 in G-flat major, while its middle section is in the parallel key (F-sharp minor, enharmonic equivalent to the theoretical G-flat minor).

 Gustav Mahler was fond of using G-flat major in key passages of his symphonies.
 Examples include: the choral entry during the finale of his Second Symphony, during the first movement of his Third Symphony, the modulatory section of the Adagietto from his Fifth Symphony, and during the Rondo–Finale of his Seventh Symphony.
 Mahler's Tenth Symphony was composed in the enharmonic key of F-sharp major.